HipsterBrown/xs-dev/docs/src/content/docs/guide/02-blinky.md

 ## Project creation

-The [`init` command](/features/init) will create a new directory with the name provided and saffold the starting files based on a template or example:
+The [`init` command](/features/init) will create a new directory with the name provided and scaffold the starting files based on a template or example:

 ```
 xs-dev init guiding-light